jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Exercising, saving for a rainy day, helping a customer understand their loan application, buying locally grown produce.
 These are actions of a player god.
 And they're not that complicated.
 So while yes, being a player god is hard, it's also rather straightforward.
 And many of us are doing it already.

-The difference with Techvolution is, we expect ourselves, and each other, to behave more responsibly.
-More importantly, we demand the freedom to take responsibility for our home and work lives whenever a Sith Lord says helping our society is against the rules.
+The difference with Techvolution is, we expect ourselves, and each other, to bring on the era of mass-collaboration.
+Vitally, we demand the freedom to take responsibility for our home and work lives whenever a Sith Lord says helping our society is against the rules.

 But none of this means you Stargazer have to re-invent society.
 We aren't throwing away any philosophy you, or anyone else, may believe in.
 Old philosophies, Protestant/Catholic, Right/Left among them, will always teach us lessons, help us do our jobs better, and enlighten our personal opinions.
 The ideals and openness of Progressivism helps bring new peoples into Western culture, while giving a helping hand to those already inside.
 The practicality and steady hand of Conservatives helps insure our society keeps working and doesn't derail from too much idealism.
 Moreover, each side has immense undestanding of complex fields like monetary policy, farm regulation, labor relations, and more.
 This single book can't replace all that knowledge.
 It would be laughable to suggest it could.